vsoch/vsoch.github.io/_posts/2020/2020-03-16-askci-server.md

 but as more of a generalist developer, I see this definition extremely limiting.
-I should be able to write software that goes against the grain (e.g., I'm unlikely to get grant money for a documentation server that is beat out by much sexier sounding projects, if I could even appl for grants) that I know to be useful for researchers, and be able to publish it.
+I should be able to write software that goes against the grain (e.g., I'm unlikely to get grant money for a documentation server that is beat out by much sexier sounding projects, if I could even apply for grants) that I know to be useful for researchers, and be able to publish it.
 I'm hugely troubled that the "Journal of Open Source Software" is not really supporting open source developers that are developing software for research.
 It's supporting researchers and data scientists that open